wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 We've mentioned *committing* several times in the previous step - but what does it mean?
 Committing is when you save changes - which are listed in the local index - that you have made within your workspace.
 The more often you commit, the greater the number of opportunities you'll have to revert back to an older version of your code if things go wrong.
 Make sure you commit often, but don't commit an incomplete or broken version of a particular module or function.
 There's a lot of discussion as to when the ideal time to commit is.
 [Have a look at this Stack Overflow page](http://stackoverflow.com/questions/1480723/dvcs-how-often-and-when-to-commit-changes) for the opinions of several developers.
 It does however make sense to commit only when everything is working.
 If you find you need to roll back to a previous commit only to find nothing works, you won't be too happy.

 To commit, you issue the `git commit` command.
 Any changes to existing files that you have indexed will be saved to version control at this point.
 Additionally, any files that you've requested to be copied, removed, moved or added to version control via the local index will be undertaken at this point.
-When you commit, you are updating the *HEAD* of your local repository.
-The HEAD is essentially the *latest commit at the top of the pile* - have a look at [this Stack Overflow page](http://stackoverflow.com/questions/2304087/what-is-git-head-exactly) for more information.
+When you commit, you are updating the [*HEAD* of your local repository](http://stackoverflow.com/questions/2304087/what-is-git-head-exactly).

 I> ### Commit Requirements
 I> In order to successfully commit, you need to modify at least one file in your repository and instruct Git to commit it, through the `git add` command.
 See the previous step for more information on how to do this.